 What to Say When Setting Boundaries With Someone With Bipolar Disorder

-• “I care about you, but I cannot continue this conversation while I am being yelled at.”
+• “I care about you, but I cannot continue this conversation while I’m being insulted.”

 • “I can help you think through options, but I cannot give you money today.”

-• “I am going to take a break now.
-We can talk again when we are both calmer.”
+• “I’m going to pause this conversation now.
+We can try again when we are both calmer.”

 • “I love you, and I also need sleep, work time, and support of my own.”